 Domestic Violence Hearing in San Diego

 Domestic violence is a serious issue.
 Yet, it's a common problem not only in California, but the entire nation.
-If you are victim of domestic violence or abuse, it is critical to the safety of you and your children to get immediate help.
+If you are a victim of domestic violence or abuse, it is critical to the safety of you and your children to get immediate help.
 Try to get away from your abuser as soon as possible.
 Call the police, file a report, and get to a local shelter where you and children can remain safe.

 If you are a victim or the respondent in a domestic violence hearing, it is important that you have an experienced San Diego family law attorney on your side.
 The legal procedures around domestic violence cases are complicated, and Huguenor Mattis, A.P.C. can help protect your rights every step of the way.
 Call us at (858) 458-9500.

 According to the U.S. Centers for Disease Control and Prevention (CDC), 32.9 percent of women living in California have at some point in their lives been the victim of violence or stalking by a partner.
 That adds up to more than 4.5 million women now living in California who have experienced domestic violence at some point in their lives.
-Nationwide, one in four women report being victims of domestic violence.
+Nationwide, one in four women reports being victims of domestic violence.

 Intimate partner violence results in more than 18.5 million mental health care visits each year in the U.S. Of those, 85 percent of domestic violence victims are women.
 The impact of domestic violence on children is also serious.
 Between 30 to 60 percent of abusers also abuse children in the household.